 Reasons to Consider Getting the Flu Shot

 - Managing increased fear of illness.
-As we suspected (and is totally understandable) we are already finding that for many of you any hint of illness is creating heightened anxiety and confusion.
+As we suspected (and is totally understandable) we are already finding that for many of our patients any hint of illness is creating heightened anxiety and confusion.
 Under normal circumstances our community prides itself on our resilience to illness due to a holistic lifestyle, but this year has left many people second guessing.
 Do you get a COVID-19 test?
 Do you quarantine from friends and family members?
 Can you go to work?

 - Decreased flu testing availability.
 Because many small practices (such as ours) may not be able to see respiratory illness this winter (due to shortages in Personal Protective Equipment) it may be more challenging to get rapid flu testing, which we normally do in the office.
 We may have to refer our patients to get these tests at outpatient labs, urgent cares, and hospitals.
 Doing so would potentially increase your exposure to COVID-19 and viruses of all kinds, as well as further heighten already higher anxiety for some.